 In June of 2010 M. Levin made the move from the antiquated terminal market to the state-of-the-art Philadelphia Wholesale Produce Market on Essington Avenue in SW Philadelphia (the building is touted as, “the world’s largest refrigerator”).
 M. Levin currently occupies six units in the market along with 22 other wholesalers.
 Within the new market, M. Levin has built 14 state-of-the-art ripening rooms which have allowed them to further expand their ripening capabilities.
 Today M. Levin & Company, Inc. is still recognized as one of the largest jobbers/wholesalers of bananas on the North American continent.
-With the fourth generation being taught from life-long produce industry veterans, there is little doubt that these four women will not be able to move the company forward and show the produce industry how it’s really done these days.
+With the fourth generation being taught by life-long produce industry veterans, these four women will be more than capable of moving the company forward and will show the produce industry how it’s really done these days!
 M. Levin & Company, Inc. grew from a banana company into one that today carries a full-line of domestic and imported fruits and vegetables, including an impressive list of tropical items, as well as handles juices, drinks, peanuts, seasonal items, value-added produce and an assortment of paper products to complement retail produce departments.
 M. Levin also has delivery capabilities to ship items as far north as Canada, as far west as Chicago, and as far south as Virginia.
 This year M. Levin & Company, Inc. celebrates its 111th year of being in operation and thanks their loyal suppliers and customers for all they have done throughout the years to keep M. Levin one of the top wholesalers in the region!